Frequently Asked Questions

 If you have a “per user” institutional subscription, you must individually invite each learner via email with the “Invite User” button on the Educator Dashboard.
 The email invitation will ask them to create a Full Code account.
 After creating an account, they will be shown an enrollment screen where they must consent to joining the organization and sharing their results with you, their educators.

-Some institutional subscriptions can simply operate under the per-user Terms of Use and Privacy Policy that each user consents to when they first open Full Code.
+Some institutional subscriptions can simply operate under the per-user Terms of Service and Privacy Policy that each user consents to when they first open Full Code.

 Most larger subscriptions will require signature of our Institutional Site License Agreement.